Skip to content

 (is (= :validating (get-in (rf/app-db-value :test-fixture) [:auth :state]))))

-reset-frame! (per 002 §reset-frame!) resets the frame and re-dispatches the recorded :initial-events.
+The destroy-frame! + re-make-frame composition (per 002 §Resetting a frame) resets the frame and re-dispatches the recorded :initial-events.
 State is fresh between tests; the registration cost is paid once.

 Pattern 4 — pure machine simulation (no frame)